lsst-dm/docsteady/docs/developer.rst

 Authentication
 --------------

-Two generic set of credentials to access the Jira REST API and the Jira database have been defined.
+A set of generic credentials to access the Jira REST API have been defined.
+Since the move to Jira cloud access to the Zephy Test API requires another additonal API token.
 These credentials are available at ``1password.com``, in the LSST-IT architecture vault, but not yet integrated into docsteady.
-In order to use these credentials, they have to be configured using environment variables, added as options from the command line, or entered when prompted, as specified in this technical note.
+Specifically all tokens are in the Summit vault under "Gmail JIRA Cloud API Access" In order to use these credentials, they have to be configured using environment variables, added as options from the command line, or entered when prompted.

-For the VCD, there is the option of running directly against the Jira database.
-In the 1password vault, the credentials and database IP address are under `Jira DataBase RO Credentials`.
+The simples is to define 3 environemt variable docsteady will look for:
+ JIRA_USER
+ JIRA_PASSWORD
+ ZEPHYR_TOKEN

 For the GitHub Action, the REST API credentials have been added as secrets in the GitHub organization for PSE and DM reports.